hoomberto/m2-static-comp/README.md

 Site is designed with accessibility in mind, passing the dev console lighthouse audit with 100% score<br>
 ![alt text](https://i.ibb.co/hYWQMSw/Screen-Shot-2021-05-31-at-4-27-29-PM.png "Lighthouse Audit Results")

-HTML to CSS ratio is exactly 50/50 (completely unintentional but also a little neat)
+HTML to CSS ratio is exactly 50/50 (completely unintentional, not at all practical but also a little neat.)

 ### Future Additions
 - Add dark mode functionality so that when a user clicks an indicated button, the site's palette shifts.
 - Incorporate hamburger menu button functionality when window is resized for mobile screens
+- Fix WAVE report error where text over dimmed images isn't registering as high-contrast enough - it SHOULD be

 ## Contributors
 [Bobby Vasquez](https://github.com/hoomberto/)<br>